 Right next to the Archaeological Museum of Nafplion, lies the building of the old Parliament.
 Originally built as a mosque, the old Parliament has a fascinating story.
 After the conquest of the city by the Ottomans, two Venetian brothers visited the city with the goal of discovering a treasure that their father had hidden during the siege.

-Following a map, they located the treasure at the serai of the local Ottoman official (Aga) and after coming into an understanding, the brothers decided to share the treasure with the Aga.
+Following a map, they located the treasure at the serai of the local Ottoman official (Aga) and after coming to an understanding, the brothers decided to share the treasure with the Aga.
 In the meantime, the Ottoman Aga changed his mind and murdered both brothers to keep the treasure for himself.

 Out of guilt, he spent some of the treasure to erect a mosque, in an effort to soothe his conscience.
 From 1825 to 1826, the mosque was converted into the Parliament of Greece but during the coming years, it served as a school, a court, and a prison.
 Today, the building operates as a museum, the Municipal Gallery, with many events being held there.